Wubuntu88/CarND-Advanced-Lane-Lines/writeup_submission.md

 I discuss the decisions for combining these thresholds and display the outputs of these thresholds.

 ##### S & L & R
-I chose to bitwise these color channels because they seemed to be good color channels.
+I chose to bitwise AND these color channels because they seemed to be good color channels.
 However, this approach mostly uses the S channel for good output.
 Anding the S with L and R mostly just eliminates some noise when there is a shadow on dark pavement.
 Here are examples of the S & L & R combined channels.